elze/use-selector-explore/README.md

 After this, both Apple and Mushrooms components will re-render when you click either button.
 This is despite the fact that the `console.log` in `reducers.js` shows that the `shallowEqual` of the other component's part of the state is true, which is to say that for the other component its previous state is `shallowEqual` to the new state.

+Why?
+That's the mystery I'm trying to figure out.

+In this very simple application `appState` is not used, so there is no need to have that line.
+But there may be use cases where we would need this line, because we need some data bit from `appState` that exists at the application level and can't be farmed out to individual components.
+In that case I would like components not to re-render unnecessarily.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).